| |

 device to attract paid clients to our individual service -- and we

-anticipated to making access to parts of the website subject to user
+anticipate making access to parts of the website subject to user

 Guidelines tell you what characteristics we favor.
 We are also